MagnetonBora/scala-for-the-impatient/chapter01/README.md

 ```

-7. What do you need to import so that you can get a random prime as probablePrime(100, Random), without any qualifiers before probablePrime and Random?
+7.What do you need to import so that you can get a random prime as probablePrime(100, Random), without any qualifiers before probablePrime and Random?
 ``` scala
 scala> import scala.math.BigInt.probablePrime
 import scala.math.BigInt.probablePrime